putuoka/c4it-blog/content/posts/2019/013-TCPPing/article.md

 ---
 title: "How to ping from an Azure App service with TCPPING"
 path: "/blog/tcpping-azure-portal"
-tags: ['Azure' , "MainArticle"]
+tags: ["Azure", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "Maybe you are used to ping services to check whether they respond or not.
 It works well using a local console, but within the Azure portal you must use another command: tcpping."
 created: 2019-12-13
 updated: 2019-12-13
 ---

-Probably you already know what __ping__ is: it is a command that you can run on your terminal to see if a host is up and running.
+Probably you already know what **ping** is: it is a command that you can run on your terminal to see if a host is up and running.

 It works by sending some packets to the host and waiting for a response, and it measures the round-trip time that the message takes to go to the host and come back to the client.